-Most speaker's kits we review for new clients fall into one of these categories:
+Most speaker’s kits we review for new clients have one or more of these issues:

-- Weak presentation - homegrown Microsoft Word formatting, sub-par photos, poor graphic design, weakly-written content and/or over-the-top self-promotional tone
+- Weak presentation — homegrown Microsoft Word formatting, sub-par photos, poor graphic design

-- Omits key information that professional speaker's bureaus instantly look for - recent speaking engagements, testimonials, an edited video highlight, etc.
+- Omits key information — the information that potential clients instantly look for, like recent speaking gigs, testimonials, edited video highlights, etc.

 - Too much information, not curated — obscures the really compelling points by including every school you ever attended, trivial and unimpressive certifications, even your tiniest speaking engagements.